How to Choose a Time Clock

 Here are a few types...

-Mechanical time clocks: Traditional, but almost extinct.
+Mechanical time clocks: Extinct as of 2025.
 These time clocks used a mechanical type wheel that hammered through an ink ribbon onto a time card.
 Making a loud, "ka chunk" sound.
 It's where the term "punch" clock came from.

 Electronic time clocks: The next generation.
 Instead of a mechanical punch, electronic clocks print using a dot-matrix printer.
 Much quieter and lighter.
 Making them a better choice for offices, as well as manufacturing.